zweilosec/Infosec-Notes/os-agnostic/scripting/script-language-comparison.md

 | \*       | Multiplication of both operands                                   | 2 \* 2 will give 4  |
 | /        | Division of the numerator by the denominator                      | 3 / 2 will give 1.5 |
 | %        | Modulus operator and remainder of after an integer/float division | 3 % 2 will give 1   |

+Batch scripts do not natively support Floors or Exponents.

 ### Relational Operators